electionscience/vote.electionscience.org/README.md

 3. Go into the approval\_frame directory. `cd approval_frame`.

-4. For the registration procedure to work correctly, fill-in the following email configuration in approval\_frame/settings.py
+4. For the registration procedure to work correctly, create a new file approval\_frame/local\_settings.py and add in the following email configuration.
   ```
   EMAIL_USE_TLS = True
   EMAIL_HOST = hostname of the smtp server